 The ingredients list for your cannabis oil is blissfully short: you only need your freshest cannabis flowers and your oil of choice.
 Use a 1:1 ratio – so if you have one cup of buds, use one cup of oil.

-Pull out your trusty pot or saucepan.
+You’ll need a pot or saucepan.
 You can also make cannabis oil in a slow cooker if you have one on hand.
 You will also need a strainer or cheesecloth, and a weed grinder.
 You may also dice your marijuana with a kitchen knife if you don’t have a grinder.
-If you happen to have a candy thermometer, this will be helpful as well (but is not absolutely necessary).
+If you happen to have a candy thermometer, this will be helpful as well, though it is not absolutely necessary.

 Steps To Make Canna Oil

 Next, pour the oil and cannabis into your pot, saucepan or slow cooker.
 The cooking temperature is key: the goal is to slowly infuse the weed into the oil using low heat.
-Scorching or boiling will result in rancid oil and will annihilate the active compounds – the cannabinoids – in the process.
+Scorching or boiling will result in rancid oil and will annihilate the cannabinoids – in the process.
 Keep an eye on your pot, ensuring it doesn’t ever go above 245 degrees fahrenheit.
-Using a thermometer is ideal to keep track of your temperature, but if you’re eyeballing it, just keep your stove on low-medium temperature and ensure it doesn’t approach a boil.
+Using a thermometer is ideal to keep track of your temperature, but if you’re eyeballing it, just keep your stove on low-medium temperature and make sure it doesn’t approach a boil.
 Adding small amounts of water can help bring the temperature down if need be.

 If you’re using a saucepan or pot, the cooking time is generally 3 hours, whereas a crock pot can be set on low and left for about four hours (but up to six, if you’ve got the patience).